ElsaBonnaud/WebSite/content/posts/research_supervisions.md

 ## Oversight of Post-Doctoral positions

-2022-2024: **Hugues T.** Understanding trophic pattern of 2 mesopredator in agricultural ecosystem through metabarcoding and Individual trophic behaviour.
+2022-2024: **Hugues T.** Understanding trophic pattern of 2 mesopredators in agricultural ecosystem through metabarcoding and Individual trophic behaviour.
 Oversight 60%, co-supervisor Zarzoso-Lacoste D.

 2021-2023: **Maurice A.-C.** Perception by stakeholders to the ecosystem service of regulation by predation Oversight 80 %, co-supervisor Baudry E.